Work Share Information

 About the Acommodations

 You will stay in an 1865 farm house that has eight bedrooms, two bathrooms and one kitchen.
-My fiance and I do not live on the farm, but rather commute there from a different town.
-The furnishings in the house are simple and spare, as it is unoccupied and we are getting ready to do rennovations on it.
-The farm house does not have television, nor wifi, but there are plenty of books to read, and the library is within walking distance, and has computers with wifi.
-Our water comes from a well that has been thoroughly tested for water quality and found to be extremely pure.
+I have a cat, so the internship might not be a good fit if you have cat allergies.
+The furnishings in the house are simple and spare.
+The farm house has television with a Netflix account and a few local channels through the antenna.
+Wifi is through satellite internet which is reliable, but at times can be slow.
+Drinking water comes from a well that has been thoroughly tested for water quality and found to be extremely pure.
 It is delicious.
-I will take you to the grocery store once a week and buy you whatever kinds of food you would like, and I can also buy you food at the farmer's market that our farm attends.
+I will take you to the grocery store once a week and buy you whatever kinds of food you would like.
 You are also welcome to whatever vegetables and herbs you would like from our farm.
-I will cook lunch for you, but you are expected to cook your own breakfast and dinner, and clean up after yourself.
-The farm kitchen has an electric stove, a sink, a refrigerator, and a freezer, but no dishwasher, so you will be hand-washing your dishes from your breakfast and dinner (we take care of lunch).
 We are happy to accommodate meat-eaters, vegetarians and vegans alike, as well as anyone with food allergies or sensitivities.
 I am currently an omnivore, but in the past I was a vegan for four years, so I know a variety of vegan recipes to cook for lunch if we host a vegan.

 Pets and Children

-Children five and over are welcome to stay with you during your time as a WWOOFer on my farm.
-I cannot accommodate children younger than five, as the farm house has lead paint on the floors.
+Children six and over are welcome to stay with you during your time as a WWOOFer on my farm.
+I cannot accommodate children younger than six, as the farm house does have some lead paint.
 Cats are welome.
 Dogs are welcome provided that you can keep them out of the fields where we are growing crops, and that you clean up after your dog.
-Our fields are fenced off, so you would have to walk your dog on a leash each day.
+Our fields are not fenced off, so you would have to walk your dog on a leash each day.

-You will work alongside me on the farm.
+You will work alongside me on the farm for three days a week at seven hours per day.
 I expect that you listen to and follow my directions, as tasks on the farm must be done with precision, and that you give your best effort to all tasks.
-I typically arrive at the farm at 8:30 and harvest delicate crops such as flowers and leafy greens.
+I typically spend the early morning harvesting delicate crops such as flowers and leafy greens.
 Then I harvest the less delicate crops such as beans, cucumbers and tomatoes.
 We will break for lunch from 12pm to 1pm.
 After lunch, I either take produce to market, or stay on the farm to plant crops, perform weed management, and apply organic fertilizers.
-Some days you will work from 8:30 until lunch, and some days you will work from 1pm to 4:30 pm, so that you can experience all the different tasks on the farm.
-You will work five days a week, and typically have Saturday and Sunday off, except ocassionally I might need your help at a Saturday farmer's market (no more than 1 Saturday per month).
-When you work on a Saturday, you will have Sunday and Monday off.

 I speak English fluently and am conversant in Spanish.
 Yo hablo ingles perfectamente y yo puedo hablar espanol en una conversacion simple.